eflautt/ga-data-science/lessons/lesson-08/readme.md

 3. Calculate the probability of each class label given those points
 4. The original point is classified as the class label with the largest probability ("votes").

 KNN uses distance to predict a class label.
-This is a different application of distance--previously we've used distance to calculate error in regression problems; now, we use it as a measure of similarity to classify.
+This is a different application of distance--previously we've used distance to calculate error in regression problems; now, we'll use it as a measure of similarity between classifications.

-If I picked an arbitrary marble from a table without looking but knew _where_ I picked it, I would use the surrounding marble colors to make my most educated guess of what color marble is in my hand.
-This is a natural thing we do as people: if we're unfamiliar with something we are looking at, we'll think of other things that are similar, identify where the most traits are shared, and guess that the thing we don't know is _probably_ the same, or similar to, things we did know.
-Anecdotally: "If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck."
+If I picked an arbitrary M&M's from a table without looking, but knew exactly _where_ I picked it from, I could use the surrounding M&M colors to make my most educated guess of what color candy is in my hand.
+This is a natural thing to do; if we're unfamiliar with something we're looking at, we'll typically look for things that are similar, identify which traits are shared the most, then use that information to gauge whether the new item is similar to something we already know.

+**Check:** Can you think of other examples where we commonly use this heuristic?

 ---